xavierpriour/grunt-maildev/README.md

 ## Options

-Please refer to [MailDev](https://github.com/djfarrelly/MailDev) to understand what options mean.
+Please refer to [MailDev](https://github.com/djfarrelly/MailDev) if you need more understanding regarding each option.

 ### smtpPort

 Type: `number`
 Default: `1025`

-The port on which you want to access the SMTP server.
+The port for the SMTP server.

 ### httpPort

 Type: `number`
 Default: `1080`

-The port on which you want to access the webserver that displays the emails received.
+The port for the webserver (to display emails received).

 ### open

 Type: `boolean`
 Default: `false`

-Open a browser on the MailDev web server view when task is triggered.
+If true, open a browser displaying the web server view.

 ### keepalive

 Type: `boolean`
 Default: `false`

-Keep the server alive indefinitely.
-Any task specified after this will not run.
+If true, keep the server alive indefinitely.
+Any task specified after this will **not** run.

 You do **not** want this if you have tests or watches set after this task!

 ### onNewMail